Read Genesis 15 at Bible Gateway.

 And he believed in YHVH, and He counted it to him for righteousness.
 Gen 15:6

-mem מ ם = the water, thus chaos, mighty, blood
+mem מ ם = water (chaos, mighty, blood)

-nun נ ן = the seed, thus continue, heir, son
+nun נ ן = seed (continue, heir, son)

 According to the Ancient Hebrew Lexicon, ancient people used to put animal hides in a pot of boiling water, and skim off the thick substance that formed at the surface.
 This strong (aleph) water (mem) was used as glue, and is still the basis of glue production today.
 In fact the concrete noun that comes from the verbal root is “glue.”
-The story being told is of the bond (aleph + mem) that continues (nun).
-The Hebrew language defines the abstract concept of “belief” as ideas or truths that stick with us continually.
+The parable is of the bond (aleph + mem) that continues (nun), that is, ideas or truths that stick perpetually because it represents reality.

-Abram believed in YHVH, i.e., he and those in his household were of the few (the only?) who believed that YHVH was the Creator of heaven and earth, the one true God, while the rest of the earth practiced paganism; and he believed YHVH–he believed YHVH’s words were true, even if he had yet to see them fulfilled.
+Abram believed in YHVH: he was one of the few who believed that YHVH was the Creator of heaven and earth, the one true God, while the rest of the earth practiced paganism; and he believed YHVH -– he believed YHVH’s words were true, even if he had yet to see them fulfilled.

-tsadey צ ץ = the trail, thus a man concealed, journey, chase, hunt
+tsadey צ ץ = trail, (a man concealed, journey, chase, hunt)

-quph ק = sun on the horizon, thus condense, circle, time
+quph ק = sun on the horizon (condense, circle, time)

-The story the ancient pictographs are painting is of the path (tsadey) that is straight, as when a hung door (dalet) is measured against the plumb line, in perpetuity (quph), as the setting sun is the biblical symbol of the seventh day Sabbath marking the close of the week, and thus the endless cycle of time and completion of time.
-The idea is a straight way of walking out life which applies across all cultures and all times, rather than what a culture considers an ethical custom, but which only applies to a narrow place or time.
+The parable is of the path (tsadey) that is straight, as when a hung door (dalet) is measured against the plumb line, in perpetuity (quph), as the setting sun is the biblical symbol of the seventh day Sabbath marking the close of the week, and thus the endless cycle of time and completion of time.
+So to walk righteously is to walk in the straight way which applies across all cultures and all times, rather than what a culture considers an ethical custom, but which only applies to a narrow place or time.

 If there are questions, these are good resources: